sharmasourab93/market-generic/README.md

-# Trade - A Generic Python Package for Stock Market Analysis and Trading
+# market-generic - A Generic Python Package for Stock Market Analysis and Trading

 ### Overview